kirkhu/W_English_WRO2023_FE-Shinan-Fire-On-All-Cylinders/schemes/Camera/README.md

 </table>
 </div>

-- In the Raspberry Pi program, it is possible to configure the resolution of the camera module.
-We conducted experiments with the following common resolutions.
+- In the Raspberry Pi program, it is possible to set the resolution of the camera module.
+We will experiment with the following common resolutions to determine the camera module resolution that offers the best recognition performance.

   1. 1080x640 FPS30
   2. 640x320 FPS60
   3. 320x240 FPS90

-- In our experiments, we found that when the camera module's resolution was set to 1080x640, the high-resolution image processing demands led to a significant amount of time being spent on block recognition, resulting in a decrease in computational efficiency.
-On the other hand, when the resolution was set to 320x240, the computational efficiency was extremely high, but the low resolution hindered the proper recognition of the blocks.
-However, when we set the resolution to 640x320, we observed that the program could successfully recognize the blocks without compromising computational efficiency, thus avoiding collisions with the blocks.
-Therefore, we ultimately decided to set the camera module's resolution to 640x320.
+- In the experiments, it was found that when the camera module resolution was set to 1080x640, the high-resolution image processing requirements resulted in the program taking a significant amount of time to recognize obstacles.
+This led to a decrease in the program's computational efficiency.
+- When the resolution was set to 320x240, although computational efficiency was extremely high, the low resolution resulted in the inability to recognize obstacles accurately.
+- However, when the resolution was set to 640x320, we observed that obstacle recognition could be performed accurately, and the computational efficiency was not excessively slow, thus avoiding the issue of the vehicle colliding with obstacles.
+- Therefore, we have set the camera module resolution to 640x320 to achieve the optimal recognition efficiency for the camera module resolution.

-## The Camera Judging Process
+## Camera Module AI Obstacle Recognition Operation Process

-- After the program is launched, it will activate the camera, continuously capture photos, and transmit them to the main controller.
-The program will then use OpenCV's image recognition capabilities to detect the presence of building blocks in the photos.
-If building blocks are detected, it will compare the sizes of the red and green traffic signs.
-If the red sign is larger, the vehicle will flash to the right.
-If the green sign is larger, it will flash to the left.
-If no traffic signs are detected, the vehicle will continue moving straight.
+- When the program starts, it will start the camera, continuously take pictures and transmit them to the main controller.
+Then, the program will use OpenCV's image recognition function to detect whether there are blocks in the photo.
+If blocks are detected, it will compare the size of the red and green traffic signs.
+If the red sign is larger, the vehicle will flash right.
+If the green sign is larger, it will flash left.
+If no traffic signs are detected, the vehicle will continue straight.

 <div align=center><img src="./img/camera.png"></div>

 # <div align="center">![HOME](../../other/img/Home.png)[Return Home](../../)</div>